khiwniti/SEOForge-mcp-server/seo-forge-plugin/readme.txt

 = Can I generate images with content? =

 Yes!
-SEO Forge can generate relevant images along with your content using AI.
+SEO Forge can generate high-quality images using state-of-the-art Flux AI models.
+Supports multiple Flux variants including flux-schnell for fast generation and flux-dev for highest quality.

 == Screenshots ==